Baicheng-MiQ/comp0016/content/hci_page.md

 # Sketches
-### After receiving our requirements and trying to understand the personas of those using the software, we decided to drafts some sketches of what the software will look like.
+### After receiving our requirements and trying to understand the personas of those using the software, we decided to draft some sketches of what the software will look like.

 ![Screenshot](../images/readme-sketches1.png)

 ### The first illustration was to highlight the user profile page which is at the core of the user's experience with the software.
-This profile page is where users will be able to sift through option such as using one or both eyes or hands, as well as selecting a specific motion to invoke a (double)click.
+This profile page is where users will be able to sift through options such as using one or both eyes or hands, as well as selecting a specific motion to invoke a (double)click.
 Furthermore the profile page will guide the users to be situated in the best position to begin the calibration process.

 ![Screenshot](../images/readme-sketches2.png)